jcb91/IPython-notebook-extensions-wiki/config-extension.md

 All required files are originally located in the 'config' subdirectory of the repository.
  * copy 'main.js' and 'main.css' to your '~/.ipython/nbextensions/config' folder
  * copy 'nbextensions.py' to your '~/.ipython/extensions' folder
- * copy 'nbextensions.html' to your '~/.ipython/templates' folder
+ * copy 'nbextensions.html' and 'rendermd.html' to your '~/.ipython/templates' folder

 ##2.
 Configuration
 Add the following lines to your 'ipython_notebook_config.py' file (inside your profile directory, e.g. ~/.ipython/profile_default/):